 If you want to take advantage of the cafeterias where the office workers eat, go between 11:30 am and 1:00 pm.
 You will get the best variety and a buzzing atmosphere.

 To eat at the local markets, the best times to go are between 5:00 pm and 7:00 pm.
 The hours at the restaurants vary.
 Some of the restaurants that specialize on a specific dishes close early, while those that are geared towards Westerners close a little later.
 Be sure to check ahead of time.

 When eating at the local stalls or shophouse restaurants, be prepared with cash.
 Most of the local joints do not accept credit cards.
 If you can pay with smaller bills rather than large bills.

 At restaurants and especially higher-end restaurants, you will be able to pay via credit card.
 Just look for the Visa or Mastercard logo on the door or menu, and you will be all set.

 Tipping is not common and certainly not expected at streetside stalls and eateries.
 If you have a favorite vendor or you want to show appreciation for a dish, leaving even your small change will be appreciated.

-At restaurants, tipping is also not mandatory, but is appreciated.
-If you receive excellent service, by all means feel free to tip about 5 to 10% of your bill.
+At restaurants, tipping is not mandatory but is appreciated.
+If you receive excellent service, by all means, feel free to tip about 5% to 10% of your bill.
 Some restaurants do automatically add a 10% service fee to your bill.
 This acts as a “sort of tip”.
 In these cases, you do not need to add any incremental amount.